As Formula One evolves, AI becomes part of the race

 Eight new AI partnerships were signed in the past six months alone, according to research firm Ampere Analysis.

-Among them, nine-time F1 constructors' champion Williams are partnering with AI company Anthropic for its Claude model to support team operations and race strategy.
+Among them, nine-time constructors' champion Atlassian Williams F1 team are partnering with AI company Anthropic for its Claude model to support team operations and race strategy.

 Whereas F1 cars in yesteryear had a plethora of brands with tobacco companies at the centre, now partnerships often centre on AI and tech companies helping the teams understand datasets, while benefiting from great exposure.